jairamc/jairamc.github.io/cv/index.md

 #### Designation - Software Development Engineer

 All projects involved work on Microsoft Technology Stack.
-Almost all the coding was done in **C#** and all projects used **Visual Studio Team Suite**.
+Almost all the coding was done in C# and all projects used Visual Studio Team Suite.

 ##  Previous Education